 Description: The comprehensive study of the techniques and procedures of airway management, weaning from mechanical ventilation, bronchial hygiene, arterial sampling and noninvasive ventilation.
 Topics also covered are diseases of the neonatal and pediatric patient as well as the associated respiratory care equipment and treatment modalities and an introduction to home care, long term care, and pulmonary rehabilitation.
-Laboratory practice with respiratory care equipment and role playing in problem-solving applies.
+Laboratory practice with respiratory care equipment and role playing in problem-solving situations.
+(8 laboratory hours) Laboratory fee applies.